nelsonkostasouto/IoT-raspberry-pi/README.md

 # IoT-raspberry-pi
-Internet of Things project using the Raspberry Pi
+Internet of Things using the Raspberry Pi